 Our predicted finish: 18th

-Al-Hedood have managed to escape relegation in both of the past two seasons, but have ridden their luck in the Premier League in recent times.
-In 2014/15, had Al-Sulaymaniya not withdrawn from the league, Al-Hedood might well have found themselves in the drop zone, whilst in 2015/16 they were poor and finished just two points away from relegated Al-Sinaa.
-Unfortunately for the Baghdad-based club, we can’t see them being as lucky this time around and we think they will be the third team to be relegated.
+Al-Hudood have managed to escape relegation in both of the past two seasons, but have ridden their luck in the Premier League in recent times.
+In 2014/15, had Al-Sulaymaniya not withdrawn from the league, Al-Hudood might well have found themselves in the drop zone, whilst in 2015/16 they were poor and finished just two points away from relegated Al-Sinaa.
+With only two teams being relegated this season, we think the Baghdad-based club may survive by the skin of their teeth for the third time in a row.

 Best ever finish: N/A